This post contains affiliate links and generates income via ads

 Here are eight things I always have around for those just-in-case moments.
 Do a search on “home remedies for dogs” and you’ll get a ton of neat stuff too, but this list is different in that it’s my list of HAVE-to-have’s in my medicine cabinet.
 There may be some glaringly missing items.
-For instance, when I lived more remotely a bloat kit was on my have-to-have lists, but now that I am 10 minutes away from a 24 hour emergency vet, well, I’ll leave it to the experts.
+For instance, when I lived more remotely a bloat kit was on my have-to-have lists, but now that I am 10 minutes away from a 24 hour emergency vet, well, I’ll leave scary stuff like bloat experts.

 So the stuff that made this list are things that I personally always keep on hand.
-Do with it what you will, and add to it as needed. 🙂
+You should definitely add and modify for your own needs!

 - Gas-X. Gas can be a nuisance or it can actually be very dangerous as it can be a precursor to bloat.
 Gas-X is safe for use in dogs, you can use up to the adult human dose.
 Do not use this regularly; if your Weim is gassy all the time, you need to examine the cause of the problem.
 In most cases, you are going to be looking at changing his food.